listen-no-bs/listen-no-bs/src/content/pages/faq.md

 ---

 ## **How does this work?**
 You book a session, pay upfront, and talk.
 I listen—no judgment, no interruptions, no fake advice.
-That’s it.
+That's it.

 ## **How much does it cost?**
 **$100 per session.** Payment is required upfront via **Stripe or PayPal**.